Donald · Borders

 Cauldcleuch Head — common questions

-- How hard is Cauldcleuch Head?
+- How difficult is Cauldcleuch Head?

-- When is the best time to climb Cauldcleuch Head?
+- When should I climb Cauldcleuch Head?

 - The standard good-weather months for Cauldcleuch Head are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.